MercuryWorkshop/anuraOS/documentation/marketplace.md

 -   `screenshots`: `Array [{ path, desc }]` - Array of all the screenshots of an app.
 Optional.
 -   `screenshots.path`: `String` - Path (from app directory) to the screenshots.
 Required if object is present.
 -   `screenshots.desc`: `String` - Description of the screenshots.
 Optional.
 -   `version`: `String` - Version of the program.
-Used in the future for the anura update api.
 Optional.
--   `dependencies`: `Array [ String ]` - Array of all the screenshots of all the dependencies of an app.
+-   `dependencies`: `Array [ String ]` - Array of of all the dependencies of an app.
 Will be installed alongside your app.
 Optional.
 -   `category`: `String` - Program category.
 Required.

 Here is an example of a manifest.json